esp-rs/book/src/application-development/alloc.md

 While heap allocation offers flexibility, it comes with some costs:

 - **Fragmentation**: Over time, dynamic allocation can cause *fragmentation*: small, scattered allocations may prevent large ones even if total memory is available.
 This can lead to subtle runtime failures.
-- **Runtime Overhead**: Allocating and freeing memory incurs costs, both time and computational.
+- **Runtime Overhead**: Allocating and freeing memory incurs a computational cost, along with any overhead of the chosen allocator.

 ## Configurable Memory Placement and Reclaimed RAM

-Espressif chips have non-contiguous memory mapping, not all physical RAM is usable as a single, flat heap.
-For example, some regions are reserved for ROM code, and cannot be accessed.
+Some Espressif chips have non-contiguous memory mapping, not all physical RAM is usable as a single, flat heap.
+For example, some regions are reserved for ROM code usage, and cannot be overwritten.

 | Abstract Address | Region          | Description                              |
 | ---------------- | --------------- | ---------------------------------------- |